Transferring Rental Property to LLC

-Transferring rental property to LLC is one way property owners can protect their assets in case of legal action.3 min read
+Transferring rental property to LLC is one way property owners can protect their assets in case of legal action.4 min read

 Transferring rental property to LLC is one way property owners can protect their assets in case of legal action.
-Even property that is put into trust does not have as much protection from liability as rental property transferred to a limited liability company.
+Even property that is put into trust does not have as much protection from liability as rental property transferred to a limited liability company (LLC).

 A land trust does provide some protection against frivolous lawsuits because most of the property can be under an anonymous owner.
 This means when a party tries to sue you, they will not find much property listed under your name.
 Thus, they might not file a suit against you or include that property value in their suit.
 In a valid lawsuit, however, the property is seen as an asset and can be sought in a judgment.

-How to Transfer the Title of a Property From a Person to an LLC
+Step by Step process to Transfer Property to an LLC

 It is common for owners of both investment and rental real estate to transfer property titles from their name to that of an LLC to help protect their assets.
 Transferring the property can also help limit your liability if someone suffers an injury on your property and files a lawsuit.
 Transferring a property title to an LLC requires eight steps:

 - If the property still has a mortgage, you will need to follow the advice on previous section.

 - Complete the formation of your LLC.
 If you have not yet done so, file your Articles of Organization along with any fees and their forms with your state's corporations division.

 - You will need to file for a federal tax ID number and open a business bank account.
 If your business has more than one owner or has employees, you will need to fill out the appropriate form to obtain an Employer Identification Number (EIN) from the IRS.
 There is no fee for obtaining an EIN.
 You will need this number to open business bank accounts, take out loans, file taxes, and process employee payroll.